Skip to Main Content

 Non-Thesis Option

 This program requires a minimum of 43 hours for students electing the SLP track of study, and 46 hours for students electing the EBSLP track.
 Students are required to complete course Research in Communication Sciences and Disorders.
-A final comprehensive examination consisting of written and oral portions is required, and is based on the academic and clinical experiences of the students during their program of study.
+A final comprehensive examination consisting of an oral examination is required, and is based on the academic and clinical experiences of the students during their program of study.

 Academic and Clinical Performance